realAleksha/kotli/docs/engine/architecture.md

        TemplateContext --> TPN
    end

-   Layer --> TemplateGenerator
    TemplateRegistry --> TemplateGenerator
 ```

 The high level relationships:
-1. **Layer**: Represents layer information used in template generation.
-2. **TemplateRegistry**: Provides `TemplateGenerator` with all required template processors.
+1. **TemplateRegistry**: Provides `TemplateGenerator` with all required template processors.
-3. **TemplateGenerator**: Responsible for producing an output stream from passed metadata.
+2. **TemplateGenerator**: Responsible for producing an output stream from passed metadata.
 It is associated with:
     - Creation of a `TemplateContext` from the passed `Layer`.
     - Processing metadata using set of required `TemplateProcessor`.
-4. **TemplateContext**: Represents the execution context for a template.
+3. **TemplateContext**: Represents the execution context for a template.
-5. **TemplateProcessor**: Responsible for processing templates.
+4. **TemplateProcessor**: Responsible for processing templates.

 In general, the whole template generation flow looks like this: